PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: PnP-CM: A Consistency Model-Based Plug-and-Play Framework for Inverse Problems

-\paragraph{Final Algorithm.} The complete algorithm is outlined in \algoref{alg:proposed_admm}.
-As detailed, our approach combines ADMM-PnP with noise injection and Nesterov momentum to improve output quality with fewer iterations, while preserving convergence properties under suitable conditions.
-Note that, to maintain consistency with common DM and CM literature, we also adopt a reverse iteration ordering: unlike the standard ADMM algorithm, which counts iterations in ascending order, our algorithm enumerates iterations from a fixed number down to zero.
-Additional implementation details for PnP-CM are provided in \appref{appdx:comparison}.
+The complete algorithm is outlined in \algoref{alg:proposed_admm}.
+Our approach follows a PnP formulation in which CMs act as denoisers, together with noise perturbations and momentum-based updates to improve performance in the low-NFE regime while preserving convergence properties under suitable conditions.
+To remain consistent with common practices in diffusion and CM literature, we also adopt a reverse iteration ordering: unlike the standard ADMM algorithm, which counts iterations in ascending order, our algorithm enumerates iterations from a fixed number down to zero.

-We also highlight that all the steps of our algorithm are consistent with optimization-based principles.
-For instance, unlike CM4IR \citep{garber2025CM4IR}, which initializes the algorithm with median filtering of ${\bf A}^\dagger{\bf y}$, our PnP-CM can start from ${\bf 0}$ initialization, and subsequently follow the algorithm without heuristic modifications and converge in as few as two outer iterations/NFEs.
+\paragraph{Data fidelity update} The update in line~3 of \algoref{alg:proposed_admm} corresponds to a quadratic minimization problem, whose solution depends on the structure of the forward operator $\mathcal{A}$.
+For linear inverse problems with $\mathcal{A}(\x) = \mathbf{A}\x$, the update admits a closed-form solution:

+which can be computed efficiently using matrix factorizations such as the singular value decomposition (SVD)~\citep{song2023pgdm,wang2023ddnm,garber2025CM4IR}, when applicable.
+For large-scale linear problems, such as MRI reconstruction, one can solve the system iteratively using conjugate gradient (CG) to avoid explicit matrix inversion, whose speed-up benefits over gradient descent-type approaches has also been noted in the context of DM-based inverse problem solvers~\citep{chung2024decomposed}.
+Finally, for more general nonlinear forward models, the subproblem can be solved using standard first-order optimization methods, such as gradient descent (GD) or Adam.
+Further implementation details, including coefficient choices, are provided in \suppref{appdx:details}.
+Additionally, sensitivity analysis for hyperparameters is provided in \suppref{appdx:sensitivity}.